dooderstem/dooderstem/README.md

 - 🏹 My goals for 2022 is to
   - [x] Start blogging 🌠
   - [x] Put my coding skills to use
-  - [ ] Open and run a small business
+  - [ ] Create and run a small business
   - [ ] Create content on Twitch and Youtube
 - 🌱 I’m currently learning everything 😂
   <!-- - 👀 I’m interested in ... -->